PeterC66/m4ops/NotesStandardsPractices.md

 - (Remember that npm install -E (or --save-exact) ensures that the current version is not updated)

 - [Vue Loader](https://vue-loader.vuejs.org/) is a loader for webpack that allows you to author Vue components in a format called Single-File Components (SFCs) - .vue

-### Hints

-- Don’t use arrow functions on an options property or callback,since arrow functions are bound to the parent context, 'this' will not be the Vue instance as you’d expect.

-- “Mustache” syntax (double curly braces): {{}}

-- Can do [dependency injection](https://vuejs.org/v2/guide/components-edge-cases.html#Dependency-Injection) (provide and inject), [see also](https://codeburst.io/dependency-injection-with-vue-js-f6b44a0dae6d), and [vue-inject](https://www.npmjs.com/package/vue-inject) - but beware

 ### Element components